-"While in jail it was agreed between Rose and his wife that he should kill her as soon as he got out of jail. was released on Dec.
-21 and they then went back to their room.
-On Christmas eve he says that she stayed out until about 3 o'clock the next morning.
-It was agreed that he should kill her on Christmas afternoon.
+"While in jail it was agreed between Rose and his wife that he should kill her as soon as he got out of jail.
+He was released on Dec.
+21 and they the went back to their room.
+On Christmas eve he says that she stayed out until about 3 o'clock the next morning It was agreed that he should kill her on Christmas afternoon.
 She asked permission that morning to go out and see some friends, which she did.
-She returned and cooked a good Christmas dinner.
-After dinner they went to bed and he put the revolver under the pillow.
-She wanted him to shoot her in the forehead, but he said that would disfigure her.
-She then turned over and he shot her in the back of the head After she was shot he says that conversed for two hours before she died She asked him to kiss her good-bye and also to put the baby on the bed so she could kiss it.
+Sh returned and cooked a good Christmas dinner.
+After dinner they went to be and he put the revolver under the pil-She wanted him to shoot her the forehead, but he said that would disfigure her.
+She then turned over and he shot her in the back of the head After she was shot he says that they conversed for two hours before she died She asked him to kiss her good-bye and also to put the baby on the bed so she could kiss it.
 He complied with her request, and also put a wet towel on her head to ease the pain.
 PLANNED ANOTHER MURDER.

-After she died, he said that he built fire and put the baby to sleep and then he went out in esarch of the men who had caused him to be put in Jail with the intention of shooting them.
+After she died, he said that he built fire and put the baby to sleep and then he went out in esarch of the men who had caused him to be put in jail with the intention of shooting them.
 He failed to find them.
-He then took to drinking and went to the Alta saloon where he fell asleep.
-While asleep they took his gun away from him.
-Finally he went to the police station and gave himself up which he intended to do al-the time after he had found the men he was looking for.

-The only question, gentlemen of the jury," said counsel, "is whether a man who acts in such a manner is in his right mind.
-He believes that he was predestined to kill his wife, and that you gentlemen were predestined to sit on this case.
-He will go on the witness stand and will testify that he killed his wife, and that he wants to be punished for his deed.
-It is for you gentlemen to consider all the facts brought out in the evidence here and conscientiously determine whether or not defendant was of sound mind when he committed this crime.
-When you have done that the defense will be satished with your verdict.
+He then took to drinking and went to the Alta saloo where he fell asleep.
+While asleep the took his gun away from him.
+Finally he went to the police station and gav himself up which he intended to do al the time after he had found the mer he was looking for.
+"The only question, gentlemen of the jury," said counsel, "Is whether a mai who acts in such a manner is in his right mind.
+He believes that he was predestined to kill his wife, and that you gentlemen were predestined to sit be expected for several weeks yet, as here at \$:09:08 t this case.
+He will go on the witness stand and will testify that he sun crosses the equator on the 21st inst. age was done,